dahlia/homebrew-jetbrains-eap/README.md

  -  `rubymine-eap`
  -  `webstorm-eap`

+Note that here's no cask for AppCode EAP, because [homebrew/cask-versions] tap still maintains it (but don't know why they treat only it special):

+ -  `homebrew/cask-versions/appcode-eap`

 FYI, Android Studio has beta and canary channel instead of EAP, and casks for them are included in [homebrew/cask-versions] tap: